cloudify-cosmo/cloudify-helm/README.md

 **This is the best and most simple way to make yourself familiar with cloudify, running a Cloudify manager AIO is a matter of minutes**

-## Installation with helm
+## Installation

-helm repo add cloudify-helm https://cloudify-cosmo.github.io/cloudify-helm helm install cloudify-manager-aio cloudify-helm/cloudify-manager-aio
+helm repo add cloudify-helm https://cloudify-cosmo.github.io/cloudify-helm

+helm install cloudify-manager-aio cloudify-helm/cloudify-manager-aio

-To understand how to install and configure AIO cloudify manager please read [Cloudify AIO Helm chart](cloudify-manager-aio/README.md)
+To understand all available options AIO cloudify manager chart has, please read [Cloudify AIO Helm chart](cloudify-manager-aio/README.md)

 # Cloudify manager worker helm chart